Roasted Butternut Squash and Brussels Sprouts Salad

 Instructions

-How to Make Roasted Butternut Squash and Brussel Sprout Salad
+How to Make Roasted Butternut Squash and Brussels Sprouts Salad

 Prepare the Vegetables and Pecans

-- Add the cubes butternut squash and halved or quartered brussel sprouts to a sheet tray.
-Drizzle with avocado oil and dust with salt and black pepper.
-Roast for 25-30 minutes.
+- Add the cubed butternut squash and halved or quartered Brussels sprouts to a sheet tray in a single layer.
+No overlap.
+Make sure the cubed butternut squash and Brussels are roughly the same size for even cooking.
+Drizzle with avocado oil and dust with kosher salt and cracked black pepper.
+Toss to combine.
+Make sure the Brussels are center side down.
+Roast for 20-25 minutes.
 Turning halfway through.
-Once there is about 5-10 minutes left, add the pecan to the sheet tray so they can warm and lightly toast in the oven.
+Once there is about 5-10 minutes left, add the halved pecans to the sheet tray and gently toss them with the Brussels and squash.
+This way they can toast in the oven.

 Make the Bacon

-- Pan fry four slices of thick cut bacon in a pan.
-Once its cooked to your liking, remove it from the pan and chop it into smaller pieces.
+- Pan fry the thick cut bacon in a pan.
+Once it's cooked to your liking, remove it from the pan and chop it into smaller pieces.
 Set it aside.

 Make the Dressing

-- Combine extra virgin olive oil, maple syrup, apple cider vinegar, Dijon mustard, salt, and black pepper.
+- Combine extra virgin olive oil, maple syrup, apple cider vinegar, Dijon mustard, kosher salt, and cracked black pepper.
 Whisk well.

 Assemble

 - Once the vegetables and pecans are ready, remove them from the oven and add them to a mixing bowl.
-Add the dried cranberries and dressing.
+Add the dried cranberries (or craisins) and as much or as little dressing as you desire.
 Gently toss everything together.
 Top with crispy bacon pieces and serve warm.

-7 Comments on “Roasted Butternut Squash and Brussel Sprout Salad”
+22 Comments on “Roasted Butternut Squash and Brussels Sprouts Salad”

 Hi!
 Can’t wait to make this for Thanksgiving!
 Do you think I can make a day ahead and then just reheat the bowl next day?
 I would add the bacon on top when I reheat.